ncarrier/carino-packages-adbd/README.md

 ## How it works

-The added code, in the carino adbd project is mainly the reimplementation of the properties system with a configuration file and stubs of (considered as...) non useful functions, in the frame of the carino project.
+The added code, in the *carino adbd* project is mainly the reimplementation of the properties system with a configuration file and stubs of (considered as...) non useful functions, in the frame of the carino project.

+## How to build it standalone

+        mkdir build
+        cd build
+        make -f path/to/adbd/dir/Makefile VPATH=path/to/adbd/dir/..

+Will produce the *adbd* executable, which must be ran as root.

 ## License